BillyGratia15/Diabetes_Prediction/README.md

 **1. Im using database ['diabetes.csv'](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/diabetes.csv) from https://www.kaggle.com/uciml/pima-indians-diabetes-database**

-Based on 'diabetes.csv', theres a few missing data in columns **'Glucose', 'Blood Pressure', 'Skin Thickness', 'Insulin', 'Age', 'BMI'**.
+Based on 'diabetes.csv', there's a few missing data in columns **'Glucose', 'Blood Pressure', 'Skin Thickness', 'Insulin', 'Age', 'BMI'**.

 So we need to see the correlations first, here is it: